Andrew Becroft, Chair

 Dennis’s parents were missionaries in South India and he spent his early years there.
 He trained as a teacher, studied geography at Victoria University, taught at secondary level and did some teachers’ college teaching before returning to India with his wife, Ariadne, as members of Interserve.
 They learned Hindi and he undertook post-graduate studies in the Delhi School of Economics.
 He also worked with UESI (the IFES movement in India) advising the EU in Delhi University.
 He taught at the Kotagiri Study Centre and was a staff worker for the Christian Teachers graduate group of UESI.
 Dennis also studied at Regent College, Vancouver.
 Their two sons Ben and Philip were born during their time in India.
 In the mid-1980s they were unable to get a visa to return to India and went to Papua New Guinea, where Dennis taught theology at Christian Leaders’ Training College.
 Dennis teaches at Onslow College, Wellington and is involved in environmental education including leading trips to the Indian Himalayas.
 Dennis and Ariadne are members of Porirua Gospel Chapel, Cannon’s Creek.

 Bruce graduated from the University of Otago in 1981 after studying commerce and history.
 He will let you guess which is the more interesting but his career has focused on auditing within the public sector.
-Since 2004 he has been based in Wellington running the Controller and Auditor-General’s approach to local government accountability and financial management.
+He completed a 34-year career working for the Auditor-General, and is now an advisor and consultant to both central and local government agencies.
+His work takes him over much of the New Zealand..

 A born and bred Wellingtonian, Brydon is studying a conjoint degree in engineering and commerce at the at the University of Auckland.
 He is in his last of five years.
 He has been involved in the leadership of both the Evangelical Union and Overseas Christian Fellowship.